Jerome-Silabs/SE_FAE_team/Zigbee_Green_Power/Applications/ZCR_light_sensor_sink/application_implementation.md

 # Modify the callbacks to integrate your application

-## 1- modify the default callback file with our code:
+## Modify the default callback file with our code:

 Open Z3LightGPCombo_gpdisplay_callbacks.c.
 This is the implementation of the project callbacks interactions.